So what are the qualities of a perfect boyfriend?

-The problem with imaginary Boaz is that we carry this same thinking to marriage and cry foul when we uncover the human being.
+The problem with imaginary Boaz or chasing the qualities of a perfect boyfriend is that we carry the same thinking into marriage and cry foul when we uncover the human being.

-But had we accepted that perfect men/boyfriends/fiancés don’t exist, we would have a far easier time accepting our husbands and growing together.
+But had we accepted that perfect men/boyfriends/fiancés don not exist, that everyone is a work in progress, we would have an easier time accepting our husbands and growing together.

 Here are other helpful posts

-Question – What do you think?
-What was your experience dating/courtship?
-If you are single, what’s the best (or worst!) piece of advice you’ve received about developing a God-honoring friendship?
-Let’s talk in comments.
+Question – What can you add?
+What are the qualities of a perfect boyfriend from your point of view?
+What’s the best (or worst!) piece of advice you’ve received about developing a God-honoring friendship?
+Let’s talk in comments!